Teach your horse to have safe turnout behavior

-Not all horses do well in turnout, and some do just fine.
+- Not all horses do well in turnout, and some do just fine.
 Some panic, some play too hard, some are destructive to the fencing, some only snooze, some only roll, you get the idea.
-Every horse is going to be different, so let’s go through some tips on turnout that can help your horse get adjusted.
+Every horse will be different, so let’s go through some tips on turnout that can help your horse get adjusted.

 First, your horse must know the following:

 - How to be lead safely

 I know horses that jerk heads and yank away when you remove the halter in a stall.
 Imagine this in a paddock!
 Hint: Unacceptable.
 Period.

 - If your horse is lacking any of these vital skills, get them nailed down before you tackle turnout.
 Whatever method you choose, stick to it and be consistent.
 This includes informing everyone that handles your horse of a course of action, not to be deviated from.